saramagliacane/saramagliacane.github.io/content/authors/aoqi/_index.md

 ---
 # Display name
-title: Phillip Lippe
+title: Aoqi Zuo

 # Username (this should match the folder name)
 authors:
-  - Phillip Lippe
+  - Aoqi Zuo

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: ELLIS PhD student (UvA/Qualcomm)
+role: PhD student (University of Melbourne)

 # Organizations/Affiliations
 organizations:
-  - name: University of Amsterdam
+  - name: University of Melbourne
     url: ''

 # Short bio (displayed in user profile at end of posts)